 Across the country, ten states included abortion-related referendums on their ballots, with only three states failing to pass an expansion of reproductive rights.

 “I’m so proud to be a Marylander right now,” said Erin Bradley, chairperson for Freedom in Reproduction Maryland.
-“Maryland voters came out unified to push back against the politicization of healthcare and to say that this right to reproductive healthcare is an important value.”
+“Maryland voters last night came together to make sure that the rights and freedoms that are so important to them remain rights and freedoms that they could always access.”

 Bradley also expressed her support for referendums passed in other states and congratulated the work of the activists involved.